Area 1 Security: History

 In January 2020, Area 1 revealed a Russian government phishing campaign targeting Burisma Holdings and its subsidiaries.

-In February 2022, Cloudflare announced plan to acquire Area 1 for $126 million in a cash and stock deal.
+In February 2022, Cloudflare announced plan to acquire Area 1 for $162 million in a cash and stock deal.
+The acquisition was completed April 1.

 Service

 Area 1 Horizon is a cloud-based service intended to mitigate phishing, ransomware, malware, watering holes, malvertising, and other social engineering threats, across email, web, and network, at the edge or in the cloud.
 The service is based on "a network of sensors on web servers around the globe, many known to be used by state-sponsored hackers."

-Awards and recognition

-Area 1 was named a Cool Vendor by Gartner in 2016, listed among "20 Rising Stars" of the Cloud 100 by Forbes and recognized by the San Francisco Business Times as a "Best Place to Work" in 2017, and named Google Cloud Global Technology Partner of the Year Award for Security in 2018.